Akshit-Patel/Akshit-Patel/content/authors/admin/_index.md

   - Visitors
 ---

-I am an Electronics and Instrumentation student at Birla Institute of Technology and Science, Pilani, currently in my 3rd year.I have a general interest in robotics and automation and love to fiddle around with these.
+I am an Electronics and Instrumentation student at Birla Institute of Technology and Science, Pilani, currently in my 3rd year.I have a general interest in robotics and automation and love to fiddle around with things.
 I tried multiple things to find my interests in general.
-I started with developing websites for various events across campus.
-After finding that redudant, my interest started to shift towards aerial robotics.
+I started with developing websites for various events across campus and then gradually got interested in industrial automation.
+Neverthless I would still love to work on web dev projects.